 Budgeting For Backpackers: The Financial Guide

 Please note you might find affiliate links and ads on this page.
-We are also not Certified Public Assistants (CPA) or offering financial advice.
-This is purely based on our personal experience and conversations we have had with fellow travelers.
+I am also not a Certified Public Assistant (CPA) or offering financial advice.
+This is purely based on my personal experience and conversations I have had with fellow travelers.

 1. Start With A Number